-Here’s the key difference: Members have full account access and count toward your subscription limits.
+Here’s the key difference: Members have full account access and count toward your account limits1.
 Guests?
 They’re external users with limited access.

 The three member roles